duganchen/dosbox/ENHANCEMENTS.md

 #### External Shaders

 The shaders are stored in a separate project.
-Download them from from here:
+Download them from here:

 * [dosbox\_shaders](https://github.com/duganchen/dosbox_shaders)